mhaugrud/msumcspy/_sources/Lists/Listsandforloops2.rst

-Any sequence expression can be used in a ``for`` loop.
-For example, the ``range`` function returns a sequence of integers.

-.. activecode:: chp09_for3

-    for number in range(20):
-        if number % 3 == 0:
-            print(number)

-This example prints all the multiples of 3 between 0 and 19.

 Since lists are mutable, it is often desirable to traverse a list, modifying each of its elements as you go.
 The following code squares all the numbers from ``1`` to ``5`` using iteration by position.